inanna-malick/akka-streams-example/README.md

         .append(persistBatch)
         .foreach{ n => println(s"persisted $n comments")}

-    // 2) When stream processing is finished, load the resulting wordcounts from the store,
+    // 2) When stream processing is finished, load the resulting
-    //    log some basic statisitics, and write them to a .tsv files (omited for brevity) }
+    //    wordcounts from the store, log some basic statisitics,
+    //    and write them to a .tsv files (code omited for brevity) }
 ```